Reaching age 75 - our top five frequently asked questions

 If the benefits are paid to a discretionary trust on death after age 75 what tax charge applies?

-The provider will deduct a tax charge of 45% before paying the benefits to the trust.
+The provider will apply the special lump sum death benefits charge of 45% before paying the benefits to the trust.

 This charge can be used as a tax credit by the ultimate beneficiary of the trust assets to offset their own income tax liability.